tylersayshi/tsec/README.md

-# TypeScript Erasable Codemod
+# TypeScript `erasableSyntaxOnly` Codemod

 **Disclaimer: This is under very initial development and is not ready at all for use.
 Contributions and feedback are very welcome though 🙌**

 Hi!
-This is `tsec`, the codemod tool for automatically migrating your code to be compatible with TypeScript's [erasableSyntaxOnly](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly) flag.
+This is `tsec`, a third-party codemod tool for automatically migrating your code to be compatible with TypeScript's [erasableSyntaxOnly](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly) flag.